-Please contact Martin through Playwrights' Studio
+Martin can be contacted through Playwrights' Studio

 Martin's radical adaptation of Glasgow Girl Jessie M King's The Little White Town of Never Weary for Scottish Opera toured nationally in May 2016.
 The tour was featured on the national news.
 The trailer for the production has had over 65,000 hits on YouTube.

-Funded by the Heritage Lottery Fund, Martin's World War One musical The Rifles was performed in November 2015 by a cast of 30, a nine piece professional band, a piper and a choir of sixty students from New College Lanarkshire.
-Directed by award winning director Guy Hollands, The Rifles was supported by a large scale workshop programme and was seen by over 2,500 people.
+Funded by the Heritage Lottery Fund and based on the archives of the Cameronian Scottish Rifles regiment, Martin's World War One musical The Rifles was performed in November 2015 by a cast of 30, a nine piece professional band, a piper and a choir of sixty students from New College Lanarkshire.
+Directed Guy Hollands, The Rifles was supported by a large scale schools workshop programme and was seen by over 2,500 children and adults.

-In 2010 he worked with prisoners to create the script for the large scale Platform 2:10 project that culminated in four live performances in the chapel at HMP Barlinnie.
+In 2010 he worked with prisoners to create the script for the ground-breaking Platform 2:10 project that culminated in four live performances in the chapel at HMP Barlinnie.
 Platform 2:10 was part of Creative Scotland's ground breaking Inspiring Change initiative.
 The script for Platform 2:10 won a gold Koestler Trust Award in 2012.